bergware/dynamix/source/file-manager/README.md

 Users can *Delete*, *Rename*, *Copy* and *Move* folders and files from the GUI.
 These actions can be applied to a single source or multiple sources at once.

 Use with care!
-The file management feature is a powerful utility and gives the user full control over the server file system.
+The file management feature is a powerful utility and gives the user full control over the Unraid file system.